ammdias/mybkp/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+If not, see http://www.gnu.org/licenses/ .

 Changes history:

+* 3.0: Code refactoring.
 * 2.6: Removed creation destination directories because it was unsafe.
        Added confirmation step before starting backup process.
 * 2.5: Verify that source and destination directory are different.